Iron Front: History

-There was a positive response to the formation of the Iron Front from reenergised rank and file SPD supporters, with thousands signing up to the "Iron Book" to show their allegiance.
-The SPD rallied to the Iron Front, held mass demonstrations, armed themselves, and fought the Nazi SA and Communist RFB in the streets.
+There was a positive response to the formation of the Iron Front from reenergised rank and file SPD supporters.
+Thousands signed up to the "Iron Book" to show their allegiance.
+The SPD rallied to the Iron Front, held mass demonstrations, armed themselves, and fought the Nazi SA and communist RFB in the streets.
 This was more than the SPD leaders wanted, but SPD workers grew increasingly militant in their resistance against the authoritarian and totalitarian movements threatening the Weimar Republic and its democratic institutions.
-Many of the tactics that were effectively used by the Nazis and Communists were adopted by the Iron Front as their propaganda and political communication matured, and marches were held with banners, flags and music.
+Many of the tactics that were effectively used by the Nazis and communists were adopted by the Iron Front as their propaganda and political communication matured, and marches were held with banners, flags and music.

 Its logo, the Three Arrows (pointing southwest) was designed by Russian emigre and revolutionary socialist Sergei Chakhotin, former assistant to the physiologist Ivan Pavlov in 1931.
 Designed so as to be able to easily cover Nazi swastikas, the meaning of the three arrows has been variously interpreted.
 Some say they stood for unity, activity, and discipline, whilst the present-day Reichsbanner association says the arrows of the logo stood for the SPD, the trade unions, and the Reichsbanner Schwarz-Rot-Gold, as well as for the political, economic, and physical strength of the working class.
-The symbol was used on a November 1932 Reichstag election poster of the SPD to represent opposition to the Nazi Party (Nazism), the Communist Party (Communism), the German National People's Party (Monarchism) as well as other reactionary groups.
+The symbol was used on a November 1932 Reichstag election poster of the SPD to represent opposition to the Nazi Party (Nazism), the Communist Party (communism), the German National People's Party (monarchism) as well as other reactionary groups.

-The Iron Front was regarded as an anti-communist and "social fascist terror organisation" by the KPD, who regarded the SPD as their main adversary.
+The Iron Front was regarded as an anti-communist "social fascist terror organisation" by the KPD, which considered the SPD their main adversary.
 In response to the formation of the Iron Front, the KPD founded its own activist wing, Antifaschistische Aktion (Antifa), which opposed the social democrat SPD and the fascist NSDAP.